Sweden–United Kingdom relations: Religion

-Both Sweden and the United Kingdom have large establishment Protestant churches, with the Lutheran Church of Sweden, Anglican Church of England and Presbyterian Church of Scotland.
-Although both countries are noted for irreligious nature, with church attendance being low with around 5% in Sweden and 20% in the UK.
-They both have large number of atheists and agnostics with 43% in Sweden and 26% in the UK.
+The UK and Sweden have large establishment Protestant churches, with the Lutheran Church of Sweden, Anglican Church of England and Presbyterian Church of Scotland.
+Although they are noted for their irreligious nature, with church attendance being low with around 5% in Sweden and 20% in the UK.
+They have large numbers of atheists and agnostics at 43% in Sweden and 26% in the UK.
 In 2011, the Northern European Lutheran and Anglican churches created a mutual agreement of the Porvoo Communion, which links the two groups of churches together which includes the Church of Sweden, the Church of England, the Church of Ireland, the Church in Wales & the Episcopalian Church of Scotland.

 London is home of the Ulrike Eleanora Church, which is the city's Swedish Church on Harcourt Street, Marylebone.
 It comes under the Diocese of Visby, which deals with the Church of Sweden Abroad.
 It is part of the group of the Nordic churches in the UK, which is informal group including the Danish, Norwegian and Finnish churches in London.
 Every year on the Friday evening closeness to 13 December, the church organises a St Lucia concert either in St Paul's Cathedral or Westminster Cathedral which a major part of the Swedish community's calendar.
 They also organise an annual Christmas market on the weekend before advent, selling Swedish Christmas-ware.

 Stockholm is home to an Anglican church, St Peter and St Sigfrid's Church, known locally as the "English Church" ("Engelska kyrkan").
 It was built in the 1860s and was moved to its present location on Dag Hammarskjöldsväg in Östermalm in 1913.
 Gothenburg also has an Anglican church, St Andrew's, which is located in the city centre.
 Both churches are within the Archdiocese of Germany and Northern Europe and are administered by the Diocese of Gibraltar in Europe.